datashaman/mrtallyman/README.md

     @user1 here have a :banana:
     @user2 @user3 you deserve 2! :banana: :banana:

+A user cannot reward themselves.

 To see the leaderboard:

     @tallybot leaderboard

+The leaderboard shows the names of the top users who've given and received rewards since the last table reset.
+It displays names instead of user mentions to avoid notification fatigue when someone wants to see the leaderboard.

 If you are an admin you can privately message the bot to reset the leaderboards: